alfonsograziano/fastify-client-generator/README.md

 ## **Contributing**

 Contributions are welcome!
 Please submit a pull request or open an issue for any feature requests or bug reports.
-The generation also works in watch mode with tools like nodemon.
-The clients are regenerated every time the OpenAPI definition change.
-In case you change your backend and the API schema didn't change, the clients will not be generated.

 ## **License**